ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-adding-a-new-parameter.rst

-opposed to an existing class like AP_Compass), it should be added to the main vehicle's var_info table in the `Parameters.cpp <https://github.com/ArduPilot/ardupilot/blob/master/ArduCopter/Parameters.cpp>`__ file (it's order in the var_info table is not important).
+opposed to an existing class like AP_Compass), it should be added to the main vehicle's var_info table in the `Parameters.cpp <https://github.com/ArduPilot/ardupilot/blob/master/ArduCopter/Parameters.cpp>`__ file (its order in the var_info table is not important).
 Below in red where the Compass class appears.

 ::